Universal Nonminimal Coupling-to-Starobinsky Matching and a Single-Field Attractor: Off–Shell Commutativity Theorem

-\subsubsection{Nonminimal Couplings (NMC)}
+\subsection{Nonminimal Couplings (NMC)}

-For the NMC sector $S = \int \sqrt{-g} [\frac{M_{\rm Pl}^2}{2}R + F(\phi)R - V(\phi)]$, we eliminate the fields $\phi$ algebraically.
+For the NMC sector $S = \int \sqrt{-g} [\tfrac{M_{\rm Pl}^2}{2}R + F(\phi)R - V(\phi)]$, we eliminate the fields $\phi$ algebraically.
 This is a Legendre-Fenchel transform:

-Since this operation is local, it commutes with the Weyl map exactly as shown in S1.2.
+Since this operation is local, it commutes with the Weyl map.
 The derivative corrections (the tower of $R \Box R$ terms) arise when the heavy fields have dynamics, but the leading $R^2$ matching is frame-universal.